80 Years in the Making

 While volunteers are central to all theatre endeavors, the Globe’s survival through 1955 was largely due to the extraordinary devotion of its volunteers.
 That remains so today.
 Another vital element in the endurance of the Globe is the continuity of the group, again traced to the commitment and perseverance of volunteers.
 Not one year was lost in the evolution of the company.
 Whether saving original buildings, raising needed funds, moving activities off site, they continued in the face of adversity, always building bonds, looking to replace what’s been lost, and constantly seeking improvement in its productions.
 The theatre functioned continuously through good notices and not so good notices.
 There was no stopping it.
 The Old Globe was ready to move to a higher level of professionalism in 1955 because of the selflessness of volunteers and unbroken continuity of more than two decades of work.
 DARLENE G. DAVIES

-The Rose and the Ring program, cast of Mr. Robert, Caught in the Act record cover, The Wizard of Oz cast: courtesy of Darlene G. Davies collection Marion Ross in Twelfth Night in 1949 & B. Iden Payne and the Shakespeare Festival company: courtesy of The Old Globe
+The Rose and the Ring program, Caught in the Act record cover, The Wizard of Oz cast: courtesy of Darlene G. Davies collection Marion Ross in Twelfth Night in 1949, cast of Mr. Roberts & B. Iden Payne and the Shakespeare Festival company: Images courtesy of The Old Globe

 The Shakespeare Festival continued during the summers of the next ten years, and indeed long after that.
 1955 brought the gifted William Ball to the Globe and B. Iden Payne returned to direct Measure for Measure.
 Bill Ball not only delivered a stunning Hamlet performance, but directed Festivities on the Green that summer.
 Like so many of the original Globe Players, Ball was a theatre student at Carnegie Tech, now Carnegie Mellon, where Payne had first joined Stevens at what was the first college theatre department in the United states.